 Using a spiralizer is a fun and easy way to get kids to eat their veggies!
-This spiralized cucumber salad is a bright and colorful side dish that’s perfect for summer cookouts or picnics.
+This Rainbow Spiralized Cucumber Salad is a bright and colorful side dish that’s perfect for summer cookouts or picnics.

 What is a Spiralizer?

 A spiralizer is a kitchen gadget that can be used to turn vegetables and fruits into long, thin strands or ribbons.
 It’s a great way – and a super fun way might we say – to add more veggies to your diet, and can be used to make pasta dishes, salads, and even snacks.

 If you’re looking to get your hands on a spiralizer, there are a few things you should keep in mind.
 First, decide which type of spiralizer you want.
 There are handheld options and larger ones that require a bit more counter space.
 Once you’ve decided on the size, think about what material you want the spiralizer to be made out of.
 Some options are made completely out of plastic while others have metal blades.